 - Another driver.
 Many truck accidents are caused by another driver cutting the truck driver off.
 This causes the truck to have to slam on its breaks, and can result in a roll-over accident or rear-end accident.

-Contact the Leifer Law Firm Today
+Contact Leifer & Ramirez Today